getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 #### `Symbol.species` Constructor Getter

-One place where `static` can be useful is in setting the `Symbol.species` getter for a derived (child) class.
+One place where `static` can be useful is in setting the `Symbol.species` getter (known internally in the specification as `@@species`) for a derived (child) class.
 This capability allows a child class to signal to a parent class what constructor should be used -- when not intending the child class's constructor itself -- if any parent class method needs to vend a new instance.

 For example, many methods on `Array` create and return a new `Array` instance.
 If you define a derived class from `Array`, but you want those methods to continue to vend actual `Array` instances instead of your derived class, this works: